jzman353/Harvard_Online_CS50G/README.md

 # Harvard_Online_CS50G
 This repository contains all of the games submitted to the Harvard online game design class I participated in

+Note that most of the code is written by the professors of the class and the assignments are all to understand the games and add functionality, not to create the entire game.

 Step 1: Download Love2D from https://love2d.org/

 Opening the file in terminal: